open-models-platform/open-models-iecho/discord-bots/oa-bot-js/README.md

-# Open Assistant Discord bot
+# Open Models iEcho Discord bot

-This is a bot for the Open Assistant project.
-It is a Discord bot that allows you to interact with Open Assistant.
+This is a bot for the Open Models iEcho project.
+It is a Discord bot that allows you to interact with Open Models iEcho.

 ## Start bot